Dr. Dre, Anderson .Paak, Sheila E. Bring ‘California Love’ to FireAid Concert

 Related: Jennifer Hudson Highlights Altadena Resilience Amid LA Fires

-The concert was so big, it took place in two separate venues — with L.A.’s Intuit Dome serving as the second location.
+The concert was so big, that it took place in two separate venues — with L.A.’s Intuit Dome serving as the second location.

 No Doubt, Olivia Rodrigo, Peso Pluma, Alanis Morissette, Dawes, Graham Nash, John Fogerty, The Black Crowes, Lady Gaga, and Katy Perry performed as well.